Depending on your product line and industry, targeting micro verticals may make sense.

 Even massive companies like Infor are fans of this type of marketing.
 That company finds that drilling down into micro-verticals offers a cohesive marketing strategy that allows them to serve customers better.

-The same approach may prove useful for your firm.
+The same approach may prove helpful in your firm.
 It depends on whether the micro market is tenable and if your marketing team is agile enough to find use cases that are specific and profitable.
 It’s easier to open a conversation about a particular pain point than to speak in generalities.

 Shorten Your Sales Cycle Significantly

 If your average order size is large, it’s probably a winning idea.
-The time and resources you spend to find the ideal prospects will earn rewards in the form of a shorter sales cycle.
+The time and resources you spend to find the ideal prospects will earn rewards through a shorter sales cycle.

-An example is an “energy saving device” that cuts expenses for orchard owners who grow Red Delicious apples.
-Getting prospects in that arena may be as simple as alerting them to the fact they can “save up to 41% of power costs.”
-If energy consumption costs are their number one pain point, the sales cycle would be very short indeed.
+An example is an “energy saving device” that cuts expenses for orchard owners who grow delicious red apples.
+Getting prospects in that arena may be as simple as alerting them that they can “save up to 41% of power costs.”
+If energy consumption costs are their number one pain point, the sales cycle would be concise.